 About

-Joe Biden won the 2020 presidential election in Michigan by a count of 2,804,040 votes to Donald Trump’s 2,649,852 votes.
-As in other swing states won by Biden, the Trump camp filed numerous lawsuits claiming voter fraud and systemic irregularities without significant evidence.
-Also in Michigan, a group of Trump backers traveled to Antrim County and gained unauthorized access to voting machines in order to conduct an “audit” on them.
-That breach of security has led to an investigation by the state attorney general and a call for “consequences for those who broke the law to undermine our elections in order to advance their own political agendas” from the secretary of state.
-In August 2022, it was reported that Matthew DePerno, the Trump-backed GOP nominee for attorney general in the 2022 election, had worked with other operatives to gain access to ballot tabulation machines in Roscommon County.
+Shortly after the election, a group of Trump backers traveled to Michigan’s Antrim County and gained unauthorized access to voting machines in order to conduct their own “audit” of results.
+That breach of security led to an investigation by the state attorney general and a call from the secretary of state for “consequences for those who broke the law to undermine our elections in order to advance their own political agendas.”
+In August 2022, Reuters reported that Matthew DePerno, the 2022 Trump-backed GOP nominee for attorney general, had worked with other operatives to gain access to ballot tabulation machines in Roscommon County.

 Proponents